 I loved this recipe made with the hard cider.
 You don’t really taste the sauce and think “apple” you just taste creamy deliciousness.
 Hard cider isn’t as sweet as regular old apple cider or apple juice so I’d suggest if you substitute, just add a teaspoon of white wine vinegar to compensate.
 It doesn’t take much vinegar to brighten up the sweeter apple cider, so be cautious.
 Vinegar is listed as one of my Top Secret Super Stealth Arsenal of Ingredients and I use it a lot when a recipe needs to be brightened up a bit.

 Saving Money on Creamy Apple & Cider Pork Chops:

-I shopped at a different store than usual and as I wanted to use a bone in chop, compared them closely.
+I shopped at a different store than usual and as I wanted to use a bone-in chop, compared them closely.
 What was interesting was the thicker 1 1/4 to 1 1/2 inch bone in chops were less per pound ($3.49) than the thinner bone in chops ($3.98) I used.
 Normally, I’d let that per pound price drive my purchase (more bang for your buck, right) but I wasn’t going to pay the much higher total price since they weren’t on sale, anyway.
-I don’t think I’ve EVER paid so much for a pork chop before!
-It pays to watch the sales,
+I don’t think I’ve EVER paid that much for a pork chop before!
+It pays to watch the sales.

 Apples, up North here, are pretty cheap – I just about died at the price in Georgia when I’ve visited my daughter.
 Generally, we can pick up bags of apples at a reasonable price, and again, I let the sales price determine what apples I buy.
 I chose regular old Granny Smiths because they’re a firmer apple, tasty when cooked and because they’re one of the most common (and cheapest) apples.
 Store apples in a loosely closed paper bag in a cool spot and away from potatoes and onions.